MerylWang/AudioGestureKaraoke/README.md

 - ./index.html: the front-end code for the web-app
 - ./app/main.js: includes main code for all functionalities: 1) Youtube Widget 2) Queue Implementation 3) Gesture Recognition 4) Audio Commands

-**note**: I removed my Youtube API Key from the file.
-If you wish to use it, please create and retrived your own API KEY from Youtube following instructions at https://developers.google.com/youtube/v3/getting-started#before-you-start
+**note**: I removed my Youtube API Key from the main.js here.
+If you wish to download this file & run it, please create and retrived your own API KEY from Youtube following instructions at https://developers.google.com/youtube/v3/getting-started#before-you-start, and replace it at the top of main.js where it says

+var YT_API_KEY = 'your_api_key';

 The following files are referenced from 6.835 battleship miniproject: